-For people with type 1 diabetes and people with type 2 diabetes who use insulin, sometimes Lantus insulin is not enough to maintain stable blood sugar levels throughout the day and you need boluses at mealtime with a little extra insulin.
+For people with type 1 diabetes and those with type 2 diabetes who use insulin, sometimes Lantus insulin is insufficient to maintain stable blood sugar levels throughout the day.
+It would help if you had boluses at mealtime with a bit of extra insulin.

 Who should not take Lantus insulin?

-If you are allergic to insulin glargine or any of the other ingredients in this medicine, do not take Lantus.
+If you are allergic to insulin glargine or other ingredients in this medicine, do not take Lantus.

-If you are pregnant or breastfeeding, Lantus may not be the right medicine for you.
+Lantus may not be the correct medicine for you if you are pregnant or breastfeeding.
 Studies have not yet been done to determine if Lantus is safe for unborn babies.

 It is also not known whether this insulin can pass into breast milk.
-However, if it can, it probably won’t harm the baby, as insulin can’t survive in the digestive tract (which is why we can’t take oral insulin).
+However, if it can, it probably will not harm the baby, as insulin cannot survive in the digestive tract (which is why we cannot take oral insulin).

 Talk to your doctor about the benefits and risks of taking Lantus during pregnancy and while breastfeeding.

 Tell your doctor if you have liver or kidney disease.

 Many medications and vitamins, supplements, and supplements can influence the effectiveness of insulin, so be sure to provide your doctor and pharmacist with a complete list of everything you take.

 They can tell you if any are contraindicated for use with Lantus insulin or any other insulin.